Constant Payoff Property in Zero-Sum Stochastic Games with a Finite Horizon: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the French Agence Nationale de la Recherche (ANR) under reference ANR-21-CE40-0020 (CONVERGENCE project).
+This work was supported by the French Agence Nationale de la Recherche (ANR) under grant ANR-21-CE40-0020 (CONVERGENCE project), and under grant ANR-17-EURE-0010 (Investissements d'Avenir program).
 Part of this work was done during a 1-year visit of Bruno Ziliotto to the Center for Mathematical Modeling (CMM) at University of Chile in 2023, under the IRL program of CNRS.
 The authors are grateful to Rida Laraki and Guillaume Vigeral for fruitful discussions.